cx-language/cx/docs/build-system.md

 ## Unit tests

-Mark a top-level function with `test` to make it a unit test, then run them all with `cx test`:
+Mark a top-level function with the `@test` attribute to make it a unit test, then run them all with `cx test`:

 ```cs {.noRun}